Los 40 USA

 spainSPAINchileCHILEcolombiaCOLOMBIAusaUSAmexicoMEXICOlatin usaLATIN USAamericaAMERICA

-Friday the 13th: what are the origins of the day?
+Friday the 13th: What are the origins of the scariest day on the calendar?

-In the late 19th century, a New Yorker named Captain William Fowler sought to remove the stigma surrounding the number 13.
+Back in the 19th century, a New Yorker named Captain William Fowler attempted to dispel the stigma surrounding the number 13.

 Many folklore historians say it’s tough to pinpoint exactly how Friday the 13th came to be, and some believe it originates from the Last Supper, and the 13 guests who sat at the table on the day before the Friday on which Jesus was crucified.